jimburton/sudoku/README.md

 And then write `fewerCheck prop_SolveSound` when you want to QuickCheck the property.
 You can also generate puzzles with a different probability distribution.
-Try increasing the amount of digits in an arbitrary puzzle by fiddling with the frequencies in the cell function from Assignment C1 and see what happens.
+Try varying the amount of digits in an arbitrary puzzle by fiddling with the frequencies in the `cell` function and see what happens.

 You can compile the code, by using `ghc` instead of `ghci`.